Apollo1840/StudyTimeBoard/README.md

 You may found out that this dev web is different from demo web app.
 That is because we deployed "main" branch, whereas we are developing on "master" branch.

-The biggest difference of these two are "main" branch use Flask as full-stack, but "master" branch use React as frontend and Flask only as backend.
+(The biggest difference of these two are "main" branch use Flask as full-stack, but "master" branch use React as frontend and Flask only as backend)

-We are still working on rebuild the web app piece by piece.
+by the way, We are still working on rebuild the web app piece by piece.

-#### Full dev setup (with Google Sheet as Manager(backup) database) [ 4 steps ]
+#### (optional) Full dev setup (with Google Sheet as Manager(backup) database) [ 4 steps ]

 1. follow the steps from：